We are always in need of volunteers! We welcome your help in any capacity you are able.

 Set up chairs outside

-Chairs go front of the church, for the attendees while they wait.
+Chairs go in front of the church, for the attendees while they wait.

 2. Sort produce